skip to Main Content

 • The person receiving the gift played an active role in arranging the transfer of the gift

-The courts will consider the value of the gift, and the level of involvement the receiver of the gift had in arranging the transfer.
+The courts will consider the value of the gift, and the level of involvement the receiver had in arranging the transfer.
 Examples of over-involvement in the arrangement of the transfer include:

-• Documents being prepared by the gift receiver for the gift giver to sign;
+• If the gift receiver prepared documents for the gift giver to sign;

 • The gift receiver arranging for the gift giver to meet with a lawyer who has already received instructions;